2024–25 Houston Rockets season

 The 2024–25 Houston Rockets season was the 58th season of the franchise in the National Basketball Association (NBA), and 54th season in the city of Houston.
 After starting the regular season out 3–3, the Rockets would start to showcase serious improvements in their production to the point of becoming one of the best teams in the Western Conference throughout the season.

+The Rockets also won West Group A in the 2024 NBA Cup with a 3–1 record and advanced to the knockout stage.
+They defeated the Golden State Warriors in the quarterfinals, but were eliminated by the Oklahoma City Thunder in the semifinals.

 On April 2, 2025, the Rockets clinched their first playoff berth and Southwest Division title since 2020.

-In the first round of the playoffs, the Rockets faced the Golden State Warriors.
+They finished the regular season with a 52–30 record, placing 2nd in the West.
+This marked an 11-game improvement over the previous season.
+In the first round of the playoffs, the Rockets faced the 7th-seeded Golden State Warriors.
 Despite going down 3–1 in the series, they ended up winning the next two games to force a Game 7.
 Despite mounting a near-comeback, they could not keep their momentum and lost the game and the series.

+The Houston Rockets drew an average home attendance of 17,482, the 19th-highest of all NBA teams.